 *A note about the importance of enculturation through the English learning process

-The more international students become involved in the city of Chicago and Northeastern, the more likely he or she will feel like they belong.
+The more international students become involved in the city of Chicago and Northeastern, the more likely they will feel like they belong.
 Many students do not realize how important the enculturation process is to learning a language.
 Being able to adapt to a new community and environment will lead to a sense of belonging, which reduces feelings of loneliness, isolation, and learner anxiety.
 As a result, students feel connected and supported and become more relaxed and confident both in the classroom and in their everyday life.

-Chicago Experience bridges the gap with Northeastern’s First Year Experience
+Chicago Experience bridges the gap with Northeastern’s First-Year Experience

 University instructors and professors often refer to American and Chicago history, politics, culture and architecture throughout their courses.
-This is especially true in the First Year Experience course, which is a required course for all Northeastern students.
+This is especially true in the First-Year Experience course, which is a required course for all Northeastern students.
 In this regard, the integration of Chicago Experience within our curriculum will better prepare SAELL students to succeed in their university degree programs.